Playing Mastermind with Wordle-like Feedback: The Second Case.

-\begin{proof} On the one hand, in the initial $c-1$ rounds, the codemaker could give the feedback only containing `B' because there are $c\cdot n$ kinds of codes.
-So the best case for the codebreaker after $c-1$ rounds is playing a Mastermind game with $n$ positions and $n$ codes, which needs $n$ more rounds.
-So
+\begin{proof} On the one hand, in the initial $\frac{k}{n}-1$ rounds, the codemaker could provide feedback only containing Black because there are $k$ kinds of letters in total and each guess contains $n$ letters at most.
+Consequently, the best case for the codebreaker after $\frac{k}{n}-1$ rounds is equivalent to a Clear Mastermind game with $n$ positions and $n$ letters, which needs $n$ more rounds to solve.
+Consequently,